Free Missouri Public Records (Search Information Databases)

 Missouri Free Public Records & Freedom of Information Laws

-Missouri’s Sunshine Law mirrors the federal Freedom of Information Act (FOIA) in that it ensures that Missouri public records maintained by government agencies are freely accessible to its citizens.
+Missouri’s Sunshine Law mirrors the federal Freedom of Information Act (FOIA) in that it ensures that public records maintained by government agencies are freely accessible to its citizens.

 Missouri Criminal Records Explained

 Missouri criminal records which include arrest records, are files detailing the criminal activities of arrested or convicted individuals.
-These records include details of arrests, pleas, dispositions, sentences, etc. Criminal records are also known as RAP (Record of Arrests and Prosecutions) sheets.
+These records include details of arrests, pleas, dispositions, sentences, etc.

 Missouri criminal records will typically include: